Nordix/kahttp/README.md

 NOTE: The server is very primitive and is intended for simple tests only.

-The server will use an internal self-signed certificate for https.
+The server will use an internal self-signed certificate for https by default.
+See below for an instruction howto use a k8s tls secret.

 ## Measure keep-alive connections